the maternity dress edit

 • Redness, warmth, or swelling in the breast

-• Nipple discharge other than breast milk
+• Nipple discharge unrelated to breast milk

-Tips For Managing Milk Leakage
+Tips for Managing Breast Milk Leaking

 Use High-Quality Nursing Pads